binyaminzr/aws-server-side/README.md

 This sample includes:

 * README.md - this file
-* app.js - this file contains the code for your application
+* server.js - this file contains the code for your service
-* appspec.yml - this file is used by AWS CodeDeploy when deploying the web application to EC2
+* appspec.yml - this file is used by AWS CodeDeploy when deploying the web service to EC2
 * package.json - this file contains various metadata relevant to your Node.js
-  application such as dependencies
+  service such as dependencies
-* public/ - this directory contains static web assets used by your application
-* scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your application on the Amazon EC2 instance
+* scripts/ - this directory contains scripts used by AWS CodeDeploy when installing and deploying your service on the Amazon EC2 instance
 * tests/ - this directory contains unit tests for your application
 * template.yml - this file contains the description of AWS resources used by AWS CloudFormation to deploy your infrastructure